Skip to main content

 Festa dei Noantri: A Family's Secret Guide to Rome's Most Soulful Summer Festival

-As a mother of two who has called Italy home for over a decade, I’ve learned that the best way to see the “real” Rome is to follow the locals.
-My children, Leonardo and Beatrice, have grown up with the rhythms of these festivals, and the Festa dei Noantri (meaning “Festival of Us Others”) is one they look forward to every year.
-It’s a moment where the modern world pauses, and the ancient, communal spirit of Rome takes center stage.
+As a mother of two who has called Italy home for over a decade, I’ve learned that the best way to see the “real” soul of a city is to follow the rhythm of the locals, especially during the sweltering heat of July.
+My children, Leonardo and Beatrice, have grown up participating in these celebrations, and the Festa dei Noantri is the one they look forward to most every year.
+The name itself, which in Roman dialect means “Festival of Us Others,” captures the proud and communal essence of the Trastevere district.

 The Madonna del Carmelo being carried through the streets of Trastevere